Matteoa484/get_clean_data_project/Codebook.md

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-For each record it is provided:
-- Triaxial acceleration from the accelerometer and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.

 For further details about this dataset check the README.txt ([link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)).

 ### Dataset files